liris-xr/AsioAudioUnity/README.md

 A REAPER license and a Spat Revolution license (and account) are needed for this to work.

 Download and install REAPER [here](https://www.reaper.fm/download.php).
-> **Warning:** When installing, you will need to add the ReaRoute ASIO driver (which is not selected by default), otherwise you will not be able to retrieve ASIO data on REAPER.
+> **Warning:** On the REAPER installer, make sure you add the ReaRoute ASIO driver (which is not selected by default), otherwise you will not be able to retrieve ASIO data on REAPER.

 Download install Flux Center (for Spat Revolution) [here](https://www.flux.audio/download/).